armanghobadi/unosql/README.md

 ### 2. Inserting Records

-To insert a record into a collection, use the `insert` method.
+Use the `insert` method to add a new record (a dictionary) to a collection:

 ```python
 db.insert("users", {"id": 1, "name": "Arman", "age": 29})